 At the heart of successful worship leadership is the preparation and presentation of worship by a worship leader.
-Those preparing to work as worship leaders, as well as pastors and professional clergy preparing to work alongside worship leaders, need to understand the biblical role theology has in the day-to-day application of the ministry.
-Theology impacts a worship leader’s understanding and application of philosophy; philosophy, in turn, impacts a worship leader’s choices of methodology for worship.
-Over the years, those involved in the process of training worship leaders have often focused only on the experiential aspects of worship.
-While the experience in worship (spirit) is important, the intellectual pursuit of worship (truth) is equally essential.
-This course seeks to address these issues and provide opportunities for the student to apply learned principles to local ministry.
+Those preparing to work as worship leaders, as well as pastors and professional clergy preparing to work alongside worship leaders, need to understand the biblical role that theology has in the day-to-day application of the ministry.
+Theology, and a proper understanding of the role of the gospel, primarily impact a worship leader’s application of worship ministry in the local evangelical church.
+In some training programs, those involved in the process of training worship leaders have often focused only on the experiential aspects of worship.
+While the experience in worship is important, the intellectual pursuit of worship informs the experience.
+This course seeks to address these issues and provide opportunities for the student to apply learned theological principles, and the gospel, to a local church's worship ministry.

 Textbook readings and lecture presentations

 Course Requirements Checklist